-Looking For a New Subaru Tribeca in your area?
+Looking for a Used Tribeca in your area?

 Have you driven a 2013 Subaru Tribeca?

 Despite lackluster sales and abundant rumors that the Tribeca wasn't going to last much longer, Subaru's lone 3-row offering continues into 2013.
 This is a feat in and of itself given the rumors, but the new version will have very minor changes.
 A brake override system is standard equipment for 2013, dampening engine output when both the throttle and brake pedals are engaged, and other than that Subaru isn't saying much more about the future of this midsize people-hauler.